 Looking out of Hood River’s penstock pipe fromn the 1911 Powerdale dam

 There are still sections of the pipe to walk.
-This section is at the parking lot:
+This section was at the parking lot, but no more:

 Powerdale dam penstock flume pipe